 Rigol ® data logging software exists but is not for free.
-Although other software based solutions are possible they are quite unstable and requires having software running on computer while data is logged.
-DM3058E being entry level model lacks more advanced connection interfaces and built in data memory is limited as well.
-Muiltimeter has, however, 9-pin serial port and command set.
-Serial port on this muiltimeter can also pass trigger and data ready signals.
+Although other software based solutions are possible they are quite unstable and require having software running on computer while measurements are logged.
+DM3058E being entry level model lacks more advanced connection interfaces, built in data memory is limited as well.
+DM3058E has, however, 9-pin serial port and command set.
+Serial port on this muiltimeter can pass trigger and data ready signals.
 By utilizing serial port I set out to create measurements logging device for my own needs and then extend it towards completed device.

 Device is based on Texas Instruments ® MSP430F5510 micro controller.
 Queried measurement data is saved in SPI flash.
 520 K measurement records can be logged and retrieved from device as csv text files.
 Additional SPI EEPROM is used to store disk partition, file records and file allocation table information while connected to computer as USB mass storage device.

 Measurements triggering rate can be set in range from tens of milliseconds to 120 seconds.
 DM3058E is somewhat limited in its ability to set exact timing of measurements.
 Two distinct data logging modes (interval and continuous) are used by the data logger to accommodate both long and short measurement periods.
 Continuous mode adjusts to measurements clock of the multimeter and makes possible to retrieve measurements at fast and uniform rate.